TremeschinArchive/PocketSolar/.github/Readme.md

     - Copy `C:\\Program Files (x86)\Microchip\MPASM Suite` to `./Assembly/Thirdparty/MPASM Suite`.
     - Either run `Compile.sh` in Linux/MacOS or on Windows open a PowerShell and run `".\MPASM Suite\MPASMWIN.exe" /q /p16F877A "ViyLineCAP.asm"`

+Bluetooth connectivity can be achieved by pairing the HC06 and using its COM port available from the OS, otherwise you'll need to use an UART/USB serial cable communication.

 # ● Building the Circuit
 The circuit schematic will be provided at some point in the close future.